-Of course, there are different degrees of how low you can go.
 Firstly, the strictest level, known as keto only allows you to consume a maximum of 20g per day.
 But this will normally also provide the fastest weight loss.
 For a more sustainable, long-term lifestyle, however, many people choose a liberal low-carb option, which allows up to 130g per day.
 In comparison, a typical Western diet can easily contain 250g of carbs or more in a day.
 And most of those are refined carbs, including sugar.

 Low-Carb Diet vs. Mediterranean Diet: Which is Better for Weight Loss?